Cheesecake stuffed strawberries are tasty and pretty. They are the perfect dinner party dessert because you can make

 I saw the idea for cheesecake stuffed strawberries on Pinterest (of course!) and immediately felt compelled to make them.
 They are just so pretty!

 So I daringly broke the rule of “never try new recipes on guests,” made these for a dinner party, and beamed at the positive feedback.
 Success!
 Cheesecake stuffed strawberries are a fun, tasty dessert.
 They are fun to make, and even more fun to eat.

 Scroll down to the recipe card for the detailed instructions.
 The strawberries aren’t stuffed with real cheesecake, but – in my version – with a cheesecake-inspired mixture of cream cheese, honey and vanilla.
 For the prettiest presentation, pick large, firm strawberries, and sprinkle the tops with chopped nuts.

 You should make this dessert on the day you plan on serving it, and you can make it a few hours ahead and refrigerate until ready to serve.
 Do remove the strawberries from the fridge 30 minutes before serving them.
 You can keep leftovers in the fridge, in an airtight container, but not for longer than a day or two.
 And after the first day, they won’t be as good.

-I usually make cheesecake stuffed strawberries with honey, but you can replace the honey with any low carb sweetener.
+I usually make this recipe with honey, but you can replace the honey with any low carb sweetener.
 Sometimes I use stevia instead of the honey.
 Nutrition info if using stevia: Calories 56; fat 4g; saturated fat 2g; carbs 2g; sugars 1g; sodium 34mg; fiber 0g; protein 1g.